addam/clawspeek/README.md

 This is a simple tool to recover your password from a Claws configuration file.

+As of claws-mail 3.16 (released 2017), passwords can be shown using a checkbox so this tool is no longer necessary.

 # Usage

 First off, just say `make` to compile the program.